Once your rocket has landed on an alien planet, you need some transportation to get you around.

 Again, for more details, refer to the Astronautix article.

-This is a magnetohydrodynamic flying vehicle designed in 1962 by Dr. Richard Rosa (who created the first successful MHD generator in 1959).
 The goal was to make a vertical take off and landing (VTOL) aircraft that was also capable of flying horizontally at high speed (unlike helicopters and the Harrier jump jet).
 The design had promise, it would be very maneuverable.
 But since it utilized plasmas it would probably glow in the dark.

 The fundamental idea was to use electromagnetic forces to move air, rather than using wings, propellers, rotors, or turbines.